Abdulla bin Abdulaziz bin Turki Al Subaie

-Abdulla bin Abdulaziz bin Turki Al Subaie is the Qatari Minister of Municipality.
-He was appointed as minister on 19 October 2021.
+Abdulla bin Abdulaziz bin Turki Al Subaie is the Qatari Minister of Environment and Climate Change.
+He was appointed as minister on 8 January 2024.
+Previously he had served as Minister of Municipality.

 Education

 Al Subaie holds a Bachelor of Electrical Engineering (1996), a Master of Business Administration (2006) and a PhD of Administration from the Qatar University.

 Career

 Between 1996 and 2008, Al Subaie worked for the Qatar General Electricity and Water Corporation.
 He was the Chief Executive Officer of Smeet, a subsidiary of Qatari Diar, from 2008 until 2011.

 From April 2011 to May 2014, he worked as the group Chief Executive Officer for Barwa, a real estate development and investment holding group.

 In March 2011, Al Subaie was appointed the Managing Director of Qatar Rail.
 Since January 2017, he is the Chief Executive Officer of Qatar Rail.

+Between 19 October 2021 and 7 January 2024, he was the Minister of Municipality.

+Since 8 January 2024, Al Subaie has served as Minister of Environment and Climate Change.